LightLabTUe/LightlabProcessing_DMX/README.md

 # LightlabProcessing_DMX
-An arduino and processing sketch to control the lights in the Lightlab
+A processing sketch to control the lights in the Lightlab In order for this sketch to work it needs an Arduino with a DMX shield connected to your PC